junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 1. Open the detailed phase plan document (e.g., `hld/phases/phase0-implementation-plan-v1.0.md`)
 2. Create a phase notes document in `hld/notes/` (using `hld/templates/phase-notes-template.md` as a template)
 3. Create a branch for the phase (e.g., `git checkout -b phase-0`)
+4. Review all LLD documents referenced in the "Key LLD References" section for that phase in the implementation roadmap

 ### Step 2: Implement Tasks

 For each task listed in the phase plan:

 1. Check the task details in the phase implementation plan
-2. For design information, consult the corresponding LLD document in the `lld/` directory
+2. For design information, consult the corresponding LLD document in the `lld/` directory as referenced in the implementation roadmap
 3. Follow the directory structure in `hld/directory-structure-v1.0.md` to know where to place new code
 4. Implement the task following the cycle defined in `ignore/phase-implementation-cycle-v1.0.md`:
    - Set up the functionality locally